Human resource management system

-A human resources management system (HRMS) or Human Resources Information System (HRIS) or Human Capital Management (HCM) is a form of Human Resources (HR) software that combines a number of systems and processes to ensure the easy management of human resources, business processes and data.
+A human resources management system (HRMS), also human resources information system (HRIS) or human capital management (HCM) system, is a form of human resources (HR) software that combines a number of systems and processes to ensure the easy management of human resources, business processes and data.
 Human resources software is used by businesses to combine a number of necessary HR functions, such as storing employee data, managing payroll, recruitment, benefits administration (total rewards), time and attendance, employee performance management, and tracking competency and training records.

-A human resources management system ensures everyday human resources processes are manageable and easy to access.
-The field merges human resources as a discipline and, in particular, its basic HR activities and processes with the information technology field.
-This software category is analogous to how data processing systems evolved into the standardized routines and packages of enterprise resource planning (ERP) software.
-On the whole, these ERP systems have their origin from software that integrates information from different applications into one universal database.
-The linkage of financial and human resource modules through one database creates the distinction that separates an HRMS, HRIS, or HCM system from a generic ERP solution.
+A human resources management system (HRMS) streamlines and centralizes daily HR processes, making them more efficient and accessible.
+It combines the principles of human resources—particularly core HR activities and processes—with the capabilities of information technology.
+This type of software developed much like data processing systems, which eventually evolved into the standardized routines and packages of enterprise resource planning (ERP) software.
+ERP systems originated from software designed to integrate information from multiple applications into a single, unified database.
+The integration of financial and human resource modules within one database is what distinguishes an HRMS, HRIS, or HCM system from a generic ERP solution.

 History

-The trend of automating payroll and workforce management processes began during the 1970s.
-Due to limited technology and mainframe computers, companies were still relying on manual entry to conduct employee evaluation and to digitize reporting.
+Structured resource about human resource management, especially human resource information system started with payroll systems in the late 1950s and continued into the 1960s when the first automated employee data used.

 The first enterprise resource planning (ERP) system that integrated human resources functions was SAP R/2 (later to be replaced by R/3 and S/4hana), introduced in 1979.
 This system gave users the possibility to combine corporate data in real time and regulate processes from a single mainframe environment.
 Many of today's popular HR systems still offer considerable ERP and payroll functionality.

 The first completely HR-centered client-server system for the enterprise market was PeopleSoft, released in 1987 and later bought by Oracle in 2005.
 Hosted and updated by clients, PeopleSoft overtook the mainframe environment concept in popularity.
 Oracle has also developed multiple similar BPM systems to automate corporate operations, including Oracle Cloud HCM.

 Beginning in the late 1990s, HR vendors, started offering cloud-hosted HR services to make this technology more accessible to small and remote teams.
 Instead of a client-server, companies began using online accounts on web-based portals to access their employees' performance.
 Mobile applications have also become more common.

-HRIS and HRMS technologies have allowed HR professionals to shy away from their traditional administrative work and have inserted them as strategic assets to the company.
+HRIS and HRMS technologies have allowed HR functions to focus more on strategic assets to an organisation rather than the more traditional administrative function.
 For example, these roles include employee development, as well as analyzing the workforce to target talent-rich areas.